IronShield-Tech/IronShield/HIRING.md

 ## Who Should *Not* Apply

 **This job is not for most people.**
 We believe in being upfront and honest.
-We don’t want to waste your time—or ours.
+We don’t want to waste your time (or ours).

 You’ll likely be miserable here if:

 - You think **AWS is the right way** to build infra.
-- You believe **JavaScript is a good language**, and **TypeScript makes it better**.
+- You believe **JavaScript is a good language**, and **TypeScript somehow "fixes" it**.
 - You’ve never self-hosted anything.
 - You like **low-code tools**, **clickOps**, or **no-code platforms**.
 - You rely on **project managers** to tell you what matters.